GoogleCloudPlatform/prometheus-engine/doc/api.md

 <p>FilterRunning will drop any pods that are in the &ldquo;Failed&rdquo; or &ldquo;Succeeded&rdquo;
 pod lifecycle.
 See: <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase">https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase</a>
-Specifically, this prevents scraping Suceeded pods from K8s jobs, which could contribute to noisy logs or irrelevent metrics.
+Specifically, this prevents scraping Succeeded pods from K8s jobs, which could contribute to noisy logs or irrelevant metrics.
 Additionally, it can mitigate issues with reusing stale target labels in cases where Pod IPs are reused (e.g. spot containers).
 See: <a href="https://github.com/GoogleCloudPlatform/prometheus-engine/issues/145">https://github.com/GoogleCloudPlatform/prometheus-engine/issues/145</a></p>